containers/youki/docs/src/user/basic_setup.md

 ```

 This will build the Youki binary, and put it at the root level of the cloned directory, that is in the youki/ .

+### Installing through Cargo
+Youki is published on [crates.io](https://crates.io/crates/youki) and can be installed using cargo, rust's package manager.
+To install this way run `cargo install youki` this will install youki as a subcommand of cargo, usually in the `~/.cargo/bin` directory, after this youki can be run through cargo ex:`cargo youki -h`, or if you add this directory to your path youki can be run directly ex:`PATH=$PATH:$HOME/.cargo/bin youki -h`.
+To update after a new youki version is released simply run `cargo install youki` again.

 ---